HOW IS ROSÉ MADE?

 Provence vine-growers conduct the harvest in one of two ways:

 - Mechanically, with a harvesting machine that cuts, cleans, and transfers the grapes.
 Machines can be used only with certain types of grapes and in vineyards where the vines are easily accessible.

 2. Washing and destemming.
 The harvested grapes are brought to the chai – a wine storage building, where the grapes are washed.
 Before crushing, the producer may also destem the grapes, though this step is optional.
 Most producers use a destemming machine, which separates the stems from the grapes by catching the stems in a net.

 3. Crushing.
 The winemaker then crushes the whole grapes using a machine designed to just burst the skins.
 The resulting substance, called must, consists of juice, pulp, seeds, and skin.

 Maceration and bleeding.
 This is a steeping-and-draining process.
-During maceration, the crushed grapes soak in a vat for between two and 20 hours at a cool, tightly controlled temperature (usually ranging from 60° to 68°F).
+During maceration, the crushed grapes soak in a tank for between two and 20 hours at a cool, tightly controlled temperature (usually ranging from 60° to 68°F).
 As the juice and skins comingle, the skins release their pigments and delicate aromas.
 The winemaker tests for color and, determining that the maceration period is complete, opens a filter in the bottom of the vat to drain – or bleed – the juice into the fermentation tank using the force of gravity.
-(What remains in the vat is often used to produce a concentrated red wine.)
 Exactly how long the vatting time should last is one of the questions that make rosé winemaking so delicate.
 It must be long enough for the red pigments to give the wine its pink color.
 But it mustn't be so long that the tannins in the skins begin to detract from the wine's lively elegance.

 6. Production in vat.
 During this crucial phase, the producer ensures that the wine has the needed oxygen and that the yeasts are well brewed, revealing the rosé's true taste.